Johannes Samuel Hahn: In South West Africa

 Because Hahn realized missionary work could only proceed in cohesive communities, he continued trying to convert the nomadic Khoikhoi into farmers.
 Hahn cultivated fields around Kubis and Oas on the Orange River banks with the help of the San people.

 Hahn became the first European to cultivate land at the foot of Brukkaros Mountain, an extinct volcano.
 At this juncture, the Rhenish Missionaries told Hahn to prioritize missionary work over agriculture.

 Return to Germany and South Africa

 Accepting his emeritus degree in 1851, Hahn returned with his family to Barmen in Germany in 1852.
 He worked as an itinerant preacher in Germany until 1875.

 Hahn returned to South Africa, remaining there until his death in Stellenbosch in 1883.

 Personal life

-Hahn married Helene Langenbeck from Barmen, having seven children together.
-His oldest son, Johannes Hahn, was headmaster of the Rhenish Missionary school in Stellenbosch (from whence the Rhenish Girls' High School sprang), and another of his sons was Johannes Theophilus Hahn (a merchant, linguist, and librarian).
+Hahn married Helene Langenbeck from Barmen, and they had seven children together.
+His oldest son, Johannes Hahn, was headmaster of the Rhenish Missionary school in Stellenbosch (from whence the Rhenish Girls' High School sprang), and his son Johannes Theophilus Hahn (a merchant, linguist, and librarian.
 The youngest was Paul Daniel Hahn, chemistry professor at the South African College.